When you buy through our links, we may earn an affiliate commission.

 Follow these steps to charge a Ring doorbell with a quick-release battery pack:

-- Replace the faceplate and security screw.
+- Lift the faceplate off.

-Ring Battery Status is Low After Charge
+Ring Battery Status is Low After a Charge

 The battery life icon in the Ring app will not update while the doorbell is charging.
 The icon only updates when someone rings the doorbell or it detects motion.